KSu42/deezer-playlister/README.md

 ## How To Use

-1. Navigate to your Deezer account's playlist page.
+1. Navigate to your Deezer account's playlist page. (example: https://www.deezer.com/us/profile/2289853948/playlists)
 2. Open developer tools console.
 3. Copy/paste the code into console and run!